Phdery/BlackJack-Brawl/ProjectDocument.md

 **Describe the steps you took in your role as producer.
 Typical items include group scheduling mechanisms, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, dependency/task tracking, Gantt charts, etc.), and repository management methodology.**

-Team Scheduling and Meeting Coordination - As the producer, I organized team meetings, coordinating times that accommodated everyone’s availability.
+**Team Scheduling and Meeting Coordination** - As the producer, I organized team meetings, coordinating times that accommodated everyone’s availability.
 I ensured these meetings remained focused by preparing agendas and setting clear goals.

-Task Division and Team Coordination - I ensured that tasks were allocated fairly and strategically among team members, considering their specific strengths and availability.
+**Task Division and Team Coordination** - I ensured that tasks were allocated fairly and strategically among team members, considering their specific strengths and availability.
+Task dependencies and deadlines were mapped out to prevent bottlenecks, implementing principles from agile project management and dependency mapping.
+See [notion tasks page](https://sharp-newsboy-291.notion.site/13ea08c15c83813ba1effd58b22c3db9?v=13ea08c15c8381fd9583000c428402b8) for details. (press the triangle on the leftside of the task to see subtasks)

+**Project Structure Framework Design** - I developed the framework that serves as the foundation for our game.
+This structure included defining key classes such as `Player`, `Enemy`, `Card`, `ScoreCard`, and `Table`, along with their interactions.
+The framework was built to align with our modified blackjack-inspired mechanics, ensuring scalability for future additions like more unique card effects or extra game modes.
+See [project structure](https://sharp-newsboy-291.notion.site/ECS179-Game-Project-13ea08c15c838083bc21c00858d68d67) for details

+**Debugging and Development Assistance** - While primarily handling producer responsibilities, I assisted in debugging game mechanics and adding features.
+Specifically, I improved the [main game logic](https://github.com/quiet98k/BlackJack-Brawl/commit/93896362294657897d887492bf6c17499899761b) in the Table class to ensure smooth gameplay and accurate scoring based on our blackjack-inspired mechanics.
+I implemented the [Enemy Stands label](https://github.com/quiet98k/BlackJack-Brawl/commit/de67d37ed218c20c31b5bf3fd4ce8a736993d6bf) to provide clear feedback to players during enemy turns.
+Additionally, I designed and implemented smooth [card movement animations](https://github.com/quiet98k/BlackJack-Brawl/commit/f8f19d69c1610bf399bb6d2ef484788620dd4eee) for added visual appeal and created the card [deck's on-click](https://github.com/quiet98k/BlackJack-Brawl/commit/02b4fed6955f97f2f71e309b0bd0878eb0c90356) functionality to display deck contents and allow users to interact directly with the deck

 ## Game Logic (Scenes) (Qingyue Yang)